 Brownsfield Mill was built along the Rochdale Canal in 1825 at Binns Place, Great Ancoats Street, Manchester.

 Humphrey Verdon Roe inherited the business of Everard & Co, which made ‘Bullseye Braces’ and all forms of belting and webbing at its factory at Brownsfield Mill.
 With his brother Alliott, he founded A.V.
 Roe and Company (‘Avro’) on 1 January 1910 and Alliott would build his aircraft in the basement.
 At that time, Avro was willing to accept commissions to build aircraft.
-Humphrey replied to adverts by Edward Wakefield, which led to Avro building ‘Waterbird’ at Brownsfield Mill, then to Brooklands for testing and ultimately to Windermere on 7 July 1911.
+Humphrey replied to adverts by Edward Wakefield, which led to Avro building ‘Waterbird’ at Brownsfield Mill, then to Brooklands for testing and ultimately to Windermere on 7 July 1911 where conversion took place to a hydro-aeroplane.

 Gertrude Bacon, who flew as a passenger at Windermere in 1912, wrote: ‘I visited the aerodromes and aeroplane works that by then were springing up in all directions.
 One of the earliest of the latter I found in a mill outside Manchester, where half the building was devoted to the manufacture of men’s braces, and the other to ‘Avroplanes’.
 Of the former the most romantic example was undoubtedly Windermere.’